 The general rule is that Unimutual will not use or disclose personal information about an individual other than for the purpose stated at the time of the collection.
 If another use is proposed, Unimutual will seek further consent, unless that other purpose is related to the original purpose of collection.

-Generally, we hold personal information of the individuals comprising our members for the following purposes:
+Generally, we hold personal information of the individuals comprising our members, and in certain circumstances of third parties, such as your service providers or consultants, and third party claimants for the following purposes:

-• Subject to discretion, to protect members, third parties and suppliers from fraud; and
+• to protect members, third parties and suppliers from fraud; and

 Use and Disclosure of Information

 The Unimutual business model focuses on people and organisations working together for the mutual benefit of all parties involved.
-In order to keep members informed about updates or changes to the services we offer and benefits or products available from the mutual, we may employ a variety of direct marketing techniques.
+In order to keep members informed about updates or changes to the services each mutual offers and benefits or products available to the member, Regis may employ a variety of direct marketing techniques.

 We consider that direct marketing to our members forms an integral part of delivering services to members and prospective members, and that these functions or services are directly related to our primary purpose for originally collecting the personal information from our member's representatives.